Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 #2.
 Offering Support – Tangible or Emotional

-Tangible support might involve doing tasks that will make your loved one’s life easier, such as preparing meals, paying for treatment, offering rides to treatments, etc.
+Tangible support might involve doing tasks that will make your partner’s life easier, such as preparing meals, paying for treatment, offering rides to treatments, etc.

 Emotional support is more about being – being available, empathic, encouraging, etc.